Skip to content

 pathType: ImplementationSpecific

-Actually, the data model includes the following top-level elements:
+However, the full data model includes the following top-level elements:

 • .Parameters: The parameters provided in the Release custom resource.